danielwaltz/ts-define-constant/README.md

-  values, // An array of the values of the constants getKey, // A function that returns the key of a given value getValue, // A function that returns the value of a given key isUser, // A function that returns true if the given value is equal to the USER constant isAdmin, // A function that returns true if the given value is equal to the ADMIN constant } = defineConstant({ USER: 'USER', ADMIN: 'ADMIN' } as const);
+  values, // An array of the values of the constants getKey, // A function that returns the key of a given value getValue, // A function that returns the value of a given key isKey, // A function that returns true if the given value is a key of the constants isValue, // A function that returns true if the given value is a value of the constants isUser, // A function that returns true if the given value is equal to the USER constant isAdmin, // A function that returns true if the given value is equal to the ADMIN constant } = defineConstant({ USER: 'USER', ADMIN: 'ADMIN' } as const);